White House Says Cutting Meals on Wheels Is ‘Compassionate’

 “To cut programs that help the elderly and kids?”
 Acosta asked, incredulously.

 Mulvaney’s argument doesn’t even make sense on its own terms.
 By itself, this budget has no impact on taxes — it just transfers federal spending from programs that directly benefit working families to ones that don’t.
-And the Trump administration has expressed no interest in significantly cutting payroll or sales taxes, which make of the bulk of many-a-Detroit resident’s tax burden.
+And the Trump administration has expressed no interest in significantly cutting payroll or sales taxes, which make up the bulk of many a Detroit resident’s tax burden.

-On Thursday, the White House explained that the key distinction between defense spending and the anti-poverty programs it wishes to cut, is that the latter have “failed to meet their objectives.”
+On Thursday, the White House explained that the key distinction between the defense department and the anti-poverty programs it wishes to cut is that the latter have “failed to meet their objectives.”

 We’ve spent $4 trillion trying to topple various people that, frankly, if they were there and if we could have spent that $4 trillion in the United States to fix our roads, our bridges, and all of the other problems — our airports and all the other problems we have — we would have been a lot better off, I can tell you that right now.